whiprandolph/bestseller/Part 1 - This Is Who We Really Are/05 - Why Doesn't Everybody Live in This Beautiful Way.md

 Every nation where a person or group imposes law on the rest has the same kinds of terrible troubles.
 For example, racism might "look" differently in one unhealthy nation compared to another.
 But they all have some kind of racism, with groups of higher-privilege and lower-privilege.
 These troubles do not exist in societies where everyone stands for what's right, and everyone agrees on the rules they will live by.

 That is very good news!
 It means there is a way to end all the most terrible troubles we face.
 There is a way to end discrimination, greed, pollution, and so many other problems.
-While not easy, our pathway to freedom is clear: work together to create new nations where everyone agrees on their laws and everyone bravely upholds them as a normal way of life, taking humans' and nonhumans' needs into account.
+The path to ending these problems is also the path to freedom.
+We must work together to create new nations where everyone agrees on their laws and everyone bravely upholds them as a normal way of life, taking humans' and nonhumans' needs into account.

 In order to find a pathway to freedom and live without these terrible troubles, we must first be clear on what "freedom" even means.